-- available in the 48 contiguous United States, Alaska, Hawaii and Canada; - available when the vehicle is within the operating range of a cellular provider;

-- subject to limitations caused by atmospheric conditions, such as severe weather or topographical conditions, such as mountainous terrain. - subject to cellular carrier equipment limitations.
+- available in the 48 contiguous United States, Alaska, Hawaii and Canada; - available when the vehicle is within the operating range of a cellular provider; - subject to limitations caused by atmospheric conditions, such as severe weather or topographical conditions, such as mountainous terrain. - subject to cellular carrier equipment limitations.

-Global positioning capabilities used to deliver OnStar service will not be available if satellite signals are obstructed.
+Global positioning locating capabilities will not be available if satellite signals are obstructed.